xplatalm/cuckoo/README.md

 dsdsffafdsa

-could it be - nope
+could it be - nope - maybe